 4. How to Develop a Taser Circuit

-In this guide, we explain how to build a DIY stun gun circuit.
+This guide explains how to build a DIY stun gun circuit.

 Selection of Components